triton-inference-server/server/docs/perf_analyzer.md

 By default perf_analyzer uses HTTP to communicate with Triton.
 The GRPC protocol can be specificed with the -i option.
 If GRPC is selected the --streaming option can also be specified for GRPC streaming.

+### SSL/TLS Support

+perf_analyzer allows communication accross a secured channel using both gRPC and HTTP protocols.
+Just setting the perf_analyzer SSL options does not ensure the secure communication.
+For gRPC, the Triton Server supports running with SSL/TLS enabled.
+For HTTP, the Triton server should be running behind `https://` proxy such as nginx. perf_analyzer can then establish a secure channel to the proxy.

+When running perf_analyzer with gRPC protocol, use any of the below options:

+* `--ssl-grpc-root-certifications-file`
+* `--ssl-grpc-private-key-file`
+* `--ssl-grpc-certificate-chain-file`

+When running perf_analyzer with HTTP protocol, use any of the below options:

+* `--ssl-http-verify-peer`
+* `--ssl-http-verify-host`
+* `--ssl-http-ca-certificates-file`
+* `--ssl-http-client-certificate-file`
+* `--ssl-http-client-certificate-type`
+* `--ssl-http-private-key-file`
+* `--ssl-http-private-key-type`

+See `--help` for full documentation.

 ## Benchmarking Triton directly via C API